AllonKleinLab/SPRING_dev/README.md

 Several of the required libraries can be installed using conda.
 To do so, open Terminal (Mac) or Anaconda Prompt (Windows) and enter the following:
 `conda install scikit-learn numpy scipy h5py`

 The remaining libraries can be installed using pip.
-Note that if you're a Windows user, you'll first need to install Microsoft Visual C++ 9.0 (available from http://aka.ms/vcpython27).
+Note that if you're a Windows user, you'll first need to install Microsoft Visual C++ compiler for Python (available from http://aka.ms/vcpython27).
 Enter the following into Terminal or Anaconda Prompt:
 `pip install networkx fa2`